-Watch Perry Ellis International's (NAS: PERY) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings Thursday.
-An apparel company in the United States, Perry Ellis designs, sources, markets, and licenses products nationally and internationally across all major levels of retail distribution.
+Perry Ellis International (NAS: PERY) didn't hit the Street's expectations last quarter, but investors hope it will rebound this quarter.
+The company will unveil its latest earnings on Monday.
+Perry Ellis is an apparel company in the United States that designs, sources, markets, and licenses products nationally and internationally.

 What analysts say:

-Revenue Forecasts: On average, analysts predict $203.9 million in revenue this quarter.
-That would represent a rise of 26.1% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $229.3 million in revenue this quarter.
+That would represent a rise of 10.8% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.04 per share.
-Estimates range from a loss of $0.04 to a profit of $0.09.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.37 per share.
+Estimates range from $0.36 to $0.38.

 What our community says:

 CAPS All-Stars are solidly supporting the stock, with 85% granting it an outperform rating.
 The greater community backs the All-Stars, as 85.8% give it a rating of outperform.
 Despite the majority sentiment in favor of Perry Ellis International, the stock has a middling CAPS rating of three out of five stars.